sjoerdvandommelen/id5415/collections/_id5415/1-3-labxp.md

 * Look at the first log file in time.
 It should contain some information about what happens when the Raspberry Pi start.
 * Identify repeating patterns, these are most likely pieces of code running in loops
-* Look for decision 'The thing is connected to the Intrenet.'
+* Look for decision 'The thing is connected to the Internet.'

-**Report** On GitHub, in the doc folder, create a flow.md file to explain what the system does and draw a basic flow chart.
+**Report** On GitHub, in the doc folder, create a `flow.md` file to explain what the system does and draw a basic flow chart.

-TODO example of flow chart including: diamond with question, square with action, arrow looping back
+TODO example of flow chart including: diamonds with questions, squares with actions and arrows looping back

 # Step 4: Data visualisation